 Do it as soon as you've made your decision

-If you absolutely know you don’t want the job, contact the recruiter or hiring manager right away.
+If you absolutely know you don't want the job, contact the recruiter or hiring manager right away.
 While they might be disappointed, declining in a timely manner will let them move on to the next potential candidate and hopefully fill the position quickly.
-Don’t make your delay the reason they have to go back to square one.
-As a recruiter trying to fill a lot of jobs, I always appreciate a quick answer, even if it’s a no, so I can continue to efficiently manage my hiring process.
+Don't make your delay the reason they have to go back to square one.
+As a recruiter trying to fill a lot of jobs, I always appreciated a quick answer, even if it was a no, so I could continue to efficiently manage my hiring process.

 However, be prepared that the company may want to negotiate with you.
 If you're open to that, let them know.
 If you're not, stop them before they start.
 Don't let them spend the time changing the offer when you know you won't accept it no matter what they do.

 Since saying “thanks, but no thanks” is usually uncomfortable, most of us would prefer to do it in writing.
 Yet, don't give in to that temptation; start with a phone call and follow up with an email instead.
 Trudy Steinfeld, Associate Vice President/Executive Director of Career Development at New York University, gives a good explanation for this:

 A phone call “will demonstrate your maturity, professionalism, and acknowledgment of how much time and energy was invested in you and the recruiting process,” says Steinfeld.
 It also lets you share specifically why you accepted a different position, which might be helpful for the recruiter to know.
 If you're really nervous about how to politely decline a job offer by phone, create a “script” for your conversation.
 You'll sound more confident, and you'll articulate your reasons more clearly.

 Follow up the phone conversation with an email that reiterates the reasoning you discussed with the hiring manager or recruiter.
 Consider using the wording from the script, if you wrote one.
 A written message solidly confirms to the employer that you really don't want the job and provides proof that you did indeed say no.